6 Principles of Influence That Exploit Your Lizard Brain

 After reading this you will understand 6 unspoken principles of influence that can literally change your life, business, and personal relationships.
 Specifically these principles teach anyone how to be a good salesman.

 When you teach these principles to your children, you will give them a head start in life and a lifelong skill in understanding how to exploit (ethically) the psychology of the human brain.
-These principles can be utilized for successful business strategy development.

 The Psychology of Persuasion